dotnet/docs-maui/docs/ios/cli.md

 ms.date: 04/29/2022
 ---

-# Build an iOS app on macOS with .NET CLI
+# Build an iOS app with .NET CLI

 In this tutorial, you'll learn how to create and run a .NET Multi-platform App UI (.NET MAUI) app on iOS using .NET CLI on macOS:

 [!INCLUDE [docs under construction](~/includes/preview-note.md)]

 1. To create .NET MAUI apps, you'll need to download and run the [installer](https://github.com/dotnet/installer/blob/main/README.md#installers-and-binaries) for the latest .NET 6 runtime.
 You'll also need to download and install the latest version of [Xcode 13](https://xcodereleases.com), which is also available from the App Store app on your Mac.

 1. On your Mac, open **Terminal** and check that you have the latest .NET 6 runtime installed: